jito-foundation/restaking/docs/index.md

 ### Node Consensus Network (NCN)

 An NCN is a decentralized service or network that reaches onchain consensus on offchain data or workloads.
 This may include oracles, DePIN services, bridges, co-processors, or new chains.
-The NCN is registered onchain using the Jito (Re)Staking program (`RestkWeAVL8fRGgzhfeoqFhsqKRchg6aa1XrcH96z4Q`) and interacts with the Vault Program (`Vau1t6sLNxnzB7ZDsef8TLbPLfyZMYXH8WTNqUdm9g8`) to source security from staked SPL tokens without needing to build a validator set or depend on a native token.
+Jito (Re)Staking comprises of two different on-chain programs.
+The restaking program (`RestkWeAVL8fRGgzhfeoqFhsqKRchg6aa1XrcH96z4Q`) handles relations between Operators and NCNs, and the Vault Program (`Vau1t6sLNxnzB7ZDsef8TLbPLfyZMYXH8WTNqUdm9g8`) that facilitates staking and delegating assets to make the NCNs function.

 ### Vaults